MCP-Security-Research/pysealer/README.md

 # vurze

-version control your python functions
+Version control your Python functions and classes with automated cryptographic decorator injection.

 high level overview:

-A rust based pypi package that automatically adds decorators to all functions in a python file.
+A python and rust based pypi package that automatically adds decorators to all functions and classses in a python file.
-Also supports command line arguments for checking the version of functions ---> clap cli package x
+Also supports command line arguments for automatically adding the decoratos, and checking the version of functions x
 Have an decorator for every function and class in a python file ---> py03 rust python language bindings and use the python ast module
-The decorator will use asymmetric encryption to ensure that the functions do not get updated ---> ____decide later_____ The private key could be stored in the users .env file Basically it will act as a checksum to help detect potential security threats x
+The decorator will use some sort of hashing/encryption to ensure both authorship and integrity of the function. i want to make sure that the function has not been tampered with
+The private key could be stored in the users .env file Basically it will act as a checksum to help detect potential security threats x